-Texas Dad Accidentally Kills 11-Year-old Daughter on Hunting Trip, Authorities Say
+Texas Dad Accidentally Kills 11-Year-Old Daughter on Hunting Trip, Authorities Say

 “Anytime a young person loses their life, it’s tragic for all involved,” Harrison County Sheriff Brandon Fletcher said in a statement.
 “Our thoughts and prayers go out to the family and friends during this difficult time.”

-The Harrison County Sheriff's Office and Texas Parks said the investigation is ongoing.
+The Harrison County Sheriff's Office and Texas Parks and Wildlife Department said the investigation is ongoing.